PySlurm/pyslurm/README.rst

 Currently `PySLURM` is under development to move from it's thin layer on top of the SLURM C API to an object orientated interface.

-The current branch is based on the SLURM 2.2.7 API but versions SLURM 2.3 and 2.4 have also been tested.
+The current branch is based on the SLURM 2.2.7 API

 Prerequistes
 =============

-This version has been tested with SLURM 2.2.7, Cython 0.15.1 and Python 2.7.2
+This version has been tested with SLURM 2.2.7, Cython 0.15.1 and Python 2.7.2, 2.7.3 and 3.2.3

 * [SLURM] http://www.schedmd.com
 * [Python] http://www.python.org